aydgn/fitness-site/README.md

 # Fitness Site
-This was the first project I did as part of the "We Code Front-End Developer Bootcamp".
+This was the first project I did as part of the Kodluyoruz Front-End Developer Bootcamp.
 I coded the given design from Dribbble.

 Design: https://dribbble.com/shots/8502411-Fitnessmagazine-com-Article-Page/